-The federal health care law known as the Affordable Care Act -- or Obamacare -- requires all Americans to have health insurance.
-If you currently don't have health insurance, you must get an exemption from the requirement to buy coverage, or wind up paying a tax penalty.
-The law says citizens, employers and government share the responsibility of keeping everyone covered, so the fee for going without insurance has been dubbed the "shared responsibility payment."
+The federal health care law known as the Affordable Care Act requires all Americans to have health insurance.
+For tax years before 2019, if you don't have health insurance, you must get an exemption from the requirement to buy coverage, or wind up paying a tax penalty.
+The law says citizens, employers and government share the responsibility of keeping everyone covered, so the penalty for going without insurance has been dubbed the "shared responsibility payment."

-The Affordable Care Act includes several exceptions to the coverage requirement.
-If you have an exemption, you don't have to pay the shared responsibility fee even if you don't buy health insurance.
+The ACA provides several exceptions to the coverage requirement.
+Through 2-18, if you have an exemption, you don't have to pay the shared responsibility penalty even if you don't buy health insurance.
+Beginning in 2019, there is no longer a penalty for not having health insurance.
 Take a look at the following list.
 If any of these apply to you, you may be exempt:

 - Your income is so low that you aren't required to file a tax return.
 For example, single taxpayers in 2017 don’t have to file if their income is $10,400 or less; for married couples, it’s $20,800.
 This amount can change each year.